wimhaanstra/emproto/README.md

 # EM Protocol Handler

-Communicates with wallboxes ("EVSEs") using the EvseMaster app: Besen, Telestar, evseODM, ...
+Typescript node library to communicate with wallboxes ("EVSEs") using the "EVSEMaster" app: Besen, Telestar, evseODM, Morec, Deltaco, ...

 This library also includes a small [CLI test runner](#cli-test-runner) which you may use to read info from and control EVSEs.

+The library was developed and tested using a Telestar EC311S.
+Since the other brands use the same app, it may work with them as well, although there seem to be some subtle differences in supported datagrams and their formats/lengths.
+Use at your own risk.
+If something doesn't work, please set the `dumpDatagrams` option in the communicator start parameters to true in order to see what data is received;
+this may help in debugging.

+This library doesn't do any bluetooth; it is assumed that you have setup a WiFi connection on your wallbox using the OEM app, and is reachable from the host where you run the library (broadcast packets from the wallbox should also be available to the library; if you have placed your wallbox in a separate network or VLAN, take the broadcast into account when setting up routing).
+While  the Telestar EC311S insists on reconnecting via bluetooth regularly, that seems to be an app issue; the wallbox does in fact remain fully reachable over WiFi once the WiFi connection is correctly configured.

 ## Installation